Hige Danshaku: Members

 Higuchi is the duo's boke from Jōnan-ku, Fukuoka, Fukuoka Prefecture.
 He attended Kwansei Gakuin University, graduating with a degree in sociology.
 His real name is Shinichiro Higuchi (樋口 真一郎, Higuchi Shin'ichirō).

 Television appearances

-Louis Yamada LIII's role as Matsuo Basho for NHK World was voiced by voice actor and former Manual Cinema composer Jacob Winchester for the English speaking market.
+Louis Yamada LIII's role as Matsuo Basho for NHK World was voiced by voice actor and composer Jacob Winchester for the English speaking market.